Zcehtro/foobar2000-playlist-file-search-tool/README.md

 ## Usage

+1. Set up a folder with your Foobar2000 playlists.
+2. Configure the `config.json` file with the appropriate paths and settings.
+Refer to [#Configuration Fields](#configuration-fields) above.
-1. Open a PowerShell terminal.
+3. Open a PowerShell terminal.
-2. Navigate to the directory containing the script.
+4. Navigate to the directory containing this script.
-3. Run the script:
+5. Run the script:

    ```powershell
    .\fb2k-search-files.ps1
    ```

-4. Follow the prompts to select a mode (`Search` or `Replace`) and provide the required playlists.
+6. Follow the prompts to select a mode (`Search` or `Replace`).
+7. When done, the log file will automatically open in your default text editor, displaying the results of the search operation.
+If replace mode was used, a new subfolder `_new-playlists` will be created in the `ListsDir` directory containing the updated playlists.

 ### Modes